• About Me

 If you’re wondering how to can green beans without a pressure cooker, guess what?

-Now, with that said; I do know people who follow canning rules for countries other than the US.
-These folks can green beans in a water bath for an hour.
+Now, with that said; the US is one of the only countries in the world that does not can everything by water bath canning and I do know people who follow those European canning rules.
+These folks can green beans in a water bath for 30-minutes.
 This is made safe by adding a small amount of 5% acidity white vinegar to each jar.

 What Supplies Do I Need to Can Green Beans?

-If you have never canned before, there are a few must-have canning supplies (Six Dollar Family) that you’ll need before you can get started making canned green beans.
+If you have never canned before, there are a few must-have canning supplies that you’ll need before you can get started making canned green beans.

 You will also need: